HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/04-runtime_inclusion/02-hands_on.md

   }
   ```

-  If your pallet does not require specific configuration, then consider only the last piece of the above code modifying it to `impl pallet_verifiers::Config<pallet_foo_verifier::Foo> for Runtime {`.
+  If your pallet does not require specific configuration, then you only need to modify the last piece of the above: `impl pallet_verifiers::Config<pallet_foo_verifier::Foo> for Runtime {`.
 - To allow your pallet being included during the runtime construction, add this line at the end of the `construct_runtime!` macro:

   ```rust